dagsdags212/loyverse-api/README.md

 ## Schemas

-Data schemas are provded in the `loyverse.schemas` module.
+Data schemas are implemented using [Pydantic](https://docs.pydantic.dev/latest/) and are provided in the `loyverse.schemas` module.
 This makes data processing easier for the user.
-It also provide a field validators to ensure data integrity.
+It also provides field validators to ensure data integrity.

 Currently available schemas include: